Wynonna Earp (TV series): Season 2

-On July 23, 2016, the renewal for a second season was announced at the Wynonna Earp panel at San Diego Comic-Con (SDCC).
+On July 23, 2016, the renewal for a second season was announced at the Wynonna Earp panel at San Diego Comic-Con.
 In Canada, Wynonna Earp moved from CHCH-DT to Space effective April 15, 2017.
 In anticipation of the premiere of Season 2, Space began airing Season 1 on the same date with a special double-episode series debut.

 After the series was renewed for a second season, Melanie Scrofano found out that she was pregnant.
-Emily Andras decided to incorporate her pregnancy in the arc of the titular character, she informed IDW Entertainment of the prospective storyline, and Syfy added two more episodes, increasing Season 2 from 10 to 12 episodes.
+Emily Andras decided to incorporate her pregnancy in the arc of the titular character, she informed IDW Entertainment of the prospective plot, and Syfy added two more episodes, increasing Season 2 from 10 to 12 episodes.

 Season 2 began filming in Calgary and surrounding areas from December 12, 2016, to April 13, 2017.
 Additional location shooting took place in Springbank, Alberta.
 The recurring cast was joined by Varun Saranga in the role of Jeremy Chetri and Tamara Duarte as Rosita.

 The 'sneak peek' of the teaser trailer for the new season was released on April 1, 2017, and the trailer released officially by IGN on May 19, 2017.
 Syfy released the poster for the season on May 24, 2017.

 Season 2 premiered on June 9, 2017, on Syfy and Space.

 Season 3

 On July 22, 2017, David Ozer, president of IDW Entertainment, announced at the show's SDCC panel that the series had been renewed for a third season with the premiere scheduled for 2018.
 Space announced on the same day that it had ordered 12 episodes for a third season, together with Syfy.
 Andras credited Wynonna Earps passionate fan base (nicknamed "Earpers") with gaining the renewal.

-Filming of Season 3 began January 15, 2018, and wrapped on May 7, 2018.
+Filming of Season 3 began January 15, 2018 and ended on May 7, 2018.
 On February 5, 2018, the series announced the casting of Megan Follows in the role of Michelle Earp, the mother of Wynonna Earp.

 In March 2018, Syfy and Space announced that Zoie Palmer had joined the series as a guest star in the role of Jolene; followed by the announcement that Chantel Riley had been cast in the recurring role of a bounty hunter character named Kate.
 Bell Media announced on April 24 that musician Jann Arden had joined the cast as Bunny Loblaw, a member of Purgatory's town council.

 The key art for the season was released on June 5, 2018, along with photos of the cast.
 Syfy's trailer for the third season was released on June 8, 2018.
 Space released its trailer on June 15, 2018.
 The episode titles were released on June 19, 2018.

 Season 3 premiered on July 20, 2018, on Syfy and Space.
 The first episode of the season was released as a special broadcast by Syfy on July 16, 2018, at 11 p.m.
 Eastern, in advance of the season premiere.